 Key Takeaways

-- Consistent Schedule: Going to bed and waking up at the same time daily teaches your brain when to rise naturally.
+- Stick to a Schedule: Hitting the sack and getting up at the same times each day teaches your brain when it’s time to rise.

-- Sleep Environment: Keeping your bedroom dark, cool, and quiet promotes deeper sleep and more natural wake-ups.
+- Set the Room: A dark, cool, and quiet bedroom makes for deeper sleep and easier wake-ups.

 Understanding Your Body's Natural Rhythms